 Klint physiotherapists believe in our clients getting the most out of treatment and delivering outcomes.
-Sometimes, this means that it is ideal to provide a block of intensive treatment so that the learning process is accelerated and heightened.
+Sometimes, this means that it is ideal to provide a block of intensive treatment so that the learning process is accelerated and heightened

 Instead of seeing someone once a week for 8 weeks for therapy, it may be more productive if those 8 sessions fit into the 1 or 2 weeks instead for a much greater functional outcome for the same cost and time outlay.
-We have the capacity to see someone from 45 minutes to 2 hours per session, up to twice a day.
+We have the capacity to see someone from 1 to 1.5 hours per session, up to twice a day.
 This type of treatment is considered intensive, with each treatment session building upon the last one.

 This is particularly relevant for people with neurological conditions, where more input is generally needed to assist the person to learn, adapt and improve their skills.